 The emails are stuck in the queue.
-The SmtpRelayToMailboxDeliveryGroup is showing that 25 emails are in the queue.
+The SmtpRelayToMailboxDeliveryGroup shows that 25 emails are in the queue.
 Those are the test emails sent from Exchange 2016 to Exchange 2010 mailboxes.

 Solution Exchange 2016 internal mail flow

-Have a look at the default receive connector on the Exchange 2010.
-Click scoping on the left side and have a look at the IP Addresses.
+Have a look at the default receive connector on Exchange 2010.
+Click scoping on the left side and look at the IP Addresses.
 The default receive connector will look like the below image.

 Restart the service Microsoft Exchange Transport on the Exchange Server 2010.
-The emails in the queue are being delivered.
+Then, check that the emails in the queue are being delivered.

 How did this happen?

 It’s possible that the IP address was configured for a different machine.
 For example, a printer.
 The printer was physically removed from the office, and the IP address was deleted from DHCP.
 But not from the Exchange 2010 receive connector.

 Before the new Exchange Server 2016 is installed, an IP address needs to be reserved.
 If an IP address is not registered or reserved, it can be taken.
 The administrator didn’t know that the IP address was configured in the receive connector.